altruios/namshubettulpa/public/namshubettuple/restructuring.md

 Oh, and other why is because then we die."
 ~Inside was a single security guard, sitting in a folding chair.~ "R::His eyes, Martha - keep looking at his eyes."
-*Rossin said, pointing at the security guard.*
+*Rossin pointed at the security guard.*
 ~She did, although he was not looking at her.~
 ~He had his feet up on another folding chair, with a newspaper in his hands.~ "F::Hello, we're here to see Flanagan."